tresoldi/dafsa/README.md

 ## Roadmap

 Version 0.4:
+  - Full documentation for existing code
+  - Consider allowing the generation of graphs with no emissions from final states (replaced with an edge to a final token)
+  - Consider allowing the generation of empty transitions without the usage of alignments
+  - Work on options for nicer graphviz output (colors, widths, etc.)
+  - Allow to access all options from command-line
+  - Consider adding GML export, perhaps even as a standard

+Version 0.5:

   - Profile code and make faster and less resource hungry, using multiple threads wherever possible, memoization, etc.
-  - Work on options for nicer graphviz output (colors, widths, etc.)
   - Decide how (and if) to implement a `.__gt__()` method for the nodes, both before and after the final minimization
-  - Allow to replace final nodes with edges to ``end-of-sequence`` nodes (possibly as a default) -- probably better to just have an end-transition

 Version 1.0:

-  - Full documentation
   - Add code from Daciuk's packages in an extra directory, along with notes on license